SeulgiGwak/salesforce-admin-journey/salesforce-notes.md

 * Specify Company information page - organisation name, default time zone, default language

-* Parameters that are configured using the Locale Setting -Time and Number display format
+* Parameters that are configured using the Locale Setting
+- Time and Number display format
--First/Last name and Date format
+- First/Last name and Date format

 * Enable Enhanced List: gives you the ability to quickly view, customise, and edit list data to speed up your daily productivity